 Cancer Biology and Biochemistry Program

-The Cancer Biology and Biochemistry Program is a collaborative group of more than 25 scientific members of the Comprehensive Cancer Center of Wake Forest University.
-The members represent many Departments and Sections in Wake Forest Baptist Medical Center and on the Reynolda campus.
+The Cancer Biology and Biochemistry (CBB) Program is a collaborative group of 28 scientific members of the Wake Forest Baptist Comprehensive Cancer Center.
+The members represent many Departments and Sections in Wake Forest Baptist Medical Center, the WFU Reynolda campus, and the VT-WFU School of Biomedical Sciences and Engineering.